zabulus/core/doc/README.incompatibilities.txt

     slower when there are enough old record versions in the affected tables (this is especially true for ODS10 and below databases which has ineffective garbage collection in indices).
-Please note the new behaviour generally guarantees better overall performance as the garbage collation is performed online and it prevents version chains from growing under high load.
+Please note the new behaviour generally guarantees better overall performance as the garbage collection is performed online and it prevents version chains from growing under high load.
 But you can rollback to the older behaviour using the GCPolicy config option.